isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2225.md

 ---
-title: HRSS & Payroll Processing with JustLogin - Package (26- 50 Employees)
+title: Match Resources Pte Ltd is a full-service Human Resources consulting firm that uses an innovative SaaS HRSS ecosystem.
+The firm combines HR management expertise and cutting-edge cloud software to support local SMEs in digitizing and automating their crucial HR processes.
+The SaaS modules include Employment Information System, Leave Management, Expense Claims, Time Attendance, and Payroll Processing, all of which are conveniently accessible via a mobile application.
 permalink: /productivity-solutions-grant/solutionrepo/solution2225
 ---

 ### Description

-Match Resources Pte Ltd is a full-service Human Resources consulting firm that uses an innovative SaaS HRSS ecosystem.
-The firm combines HR management expertise and cutting-edge cloud software to support local SMEs in digitizing and automating their crucial HR processes.
-The SaaS modules include Employment Information System, Leave Management, Expense Claims, Time Attendance, and Payroll Processing, all of which are conveniently accessible via a mobile application.
+200801526G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedMatchResourcesPayrollAnnex3CRwef27May2021_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria